 I am often asked about what type of laptop to get.
+I recycled my post from 2018 since it was still relevant.
 Here are my recommendations in simple terms.

 Apple MacBook Laptops